JAMES - Joint Automatic Measurement and Evaluation System

 The validate and intermediate flag are useful for development and debugging.
 In production, we recommend leaving them at their default value (FALSE) and monitor any messages written to {session}/messages.

 We start from child data in the file maria.json that we wish to process with JAMES.
 For testing purposes, you may change the values, but keep the general structure intact.
-The following curl commands uploads the file and processes the data.
+The following commands upload the file and process the data.

 Alternatively, we may read the file into a JSON string, and upload as follows: